-This Ombre Gems Quilt Pattern is the brightest most colorful quilt I’ve made and that is what made it so fun make and to photograph!
+This Ombre Gems Quilt Pattern is the brightest most colorful rainbow quilt I’ve made and that is what made it so fun to make and to photograph!

 Ombre gems started out as a scrappy version of itself but it felt too busy.
 I had just gotten a jelly roll of Vanessa Christensen’s Ombre fabrics and thought it might look really cool in this new design.
 The Ombre tones really surprised me as it went together and gave it so much dimension!
 It was one of those quilts that just makes you giddy as it goes together and a case of the end result turning out better than you envisioned ;)

 I’m so visual so I have a hard time imagining what something will look like until it’s actually made.

 This quilt pattern was first featured in Love Patchwork and Quilting.
 You can pick up your copy in their past issue or in my pattern shop.

 Ombre Gems is not a difficult one to put together but it does have a lot of seams.
 It’s a generous throw size and absolutely could be made smaller or even larger.
 I’ve added an alternate layout for those of you who would prefer to make less blocks.
 (It’s down below)

 I used 2 jelly rolls for my version but cutting WOF strips also works and can produce more accurate results.
 Jelly rolls are not always exactly 2.5in wide which makes lining up seams in this ombre gems block that much harder.
 This is a starch like mad quilt.
 Don’t be afraid to give those blocks a good press and starch.
 I use this starch here.